Past Events

 !!! seems it only displays well the 2nd time? ugh.

+Young or old, experienced or totally unfamiliar, we look forward to exposing you to our uniquely dark skies here in Lyme.
+The new observatory is in full motion.
 The Lyme Land Trust offers public viewing sessions once a month near the new moon.
 Our cohorts have several different telescopes that are on display for your observing pleasure, and we now are pleased to have a modern 14″ Schmidt-Cassegrain housed in a permanent observatory structure.
-On any given night, public sessions will be co-facilitated by one or more of our talented cohort enthusiasts:

 • Jon Dean

-• Roger Charbonneau, Jr
+• Roger Charbonneau, J

 • Scott Mallory